LDSSA/ds-prep-course-2024/weekly-workflow.md

    {"id":10,"created":"2023-03-26T00:40:17.603128Z", "slackid":"U04ST63FC02", "learning_unit" 0, "exercise_notebook":1, "score":20.0}
   ```

   Your submission should now be on the [portal](https://prep-course-portal.ldsacademy.org/).
 The submissions are ordered by the learning unit number, then chronologically.
 The easiest way to find your submission is to search for your Slack ID.
+Use `Ctrl+F` to search for your Slack ID.
+You can then click on your Slack ID to see all your submissions.

 **Step 4:** **'Commit'** and **'push'**